Victoria Hotspurs F.C.: The New Millennium

 Victoria Hotspurs reached their tenth League Championship in season 1999–2000.
 Dominic Grech was back at the club as coach.
 During this season, Victoria Hotspurs won again the Super Cup and the Millennium Cup after beating Zebbug Rangers 2–1, with Michael Vella scoring the golden goal.
 Victoria Hotspurs was the first Gozitan team to reach the tenth League Championship.
 Hotspurs player Reuben Mercieca won the Gozo Football player of the year.

 Victoria Hotspurs suffered relegation from the Gozo First division in season 2004–2005 and bounced back two years after.

 After absence of a few years, Victoria Hotspurs were back as champions of the Gozo Football league in season 2009–2010.
 Under the guidelines of ex-player Christopher Buttigieg, Victoria Hotspurs won the League Championship for the eleventh time together with the Super Cup, the Freedom Cup and Independence Cup.
 Victoria Hotspurs player John Paul Grima won the Gozo Football player of the year.

-The Seventieth Anniversary
+The 70th anniversary

-The season 2017–2018 marked the seventieth anniversary of Victoria Hotspurs.
-With Dr. Anton Tabone back as president, and after an absence of eight years, Victoria Hotspurs were back as League champions for the twelfth time with a record total of points.
-Ex-player Gotthard Conti was back at the club, this time as Coach.
-Victoria Hotspurs also won the First Division knock out after defeating Ghajnsielem 3–1.
-Victoria Hotspurs player Christian Mercieca won the Gozo Football player of the year award.

-Victoria Hotspurs won their 13th League Championship in season 2018–2019, the GFA Super Cup and after a 22-year absence the BOV GFA Cup after beating Nadur Youngsters FC 3–2.
+The season 2017–18 marked the seventieth anniversary of Victoria Hotspurs.
+With Anton Tabone back as president, Victoria Hotspurs were back as league champions for the twelfth time with a record total of points.
+Ex-player Gotthard Conti was back at the club, this time as coach.
+Victoria Hotspurs won their 13th league Championship in 2018–19, the GFA Super Cup and the BOV GFA Cup after beating Nadur Youngsters 3–2.

-Team captain, Ferdinando Apap won the Gozo Football player of the year award.

-On 22 August 2019, Victoria Hotspurs played a friendly match against Italian Serie C squad Calcio Catania at the Stadio Torre Del Grifo, Catania.
-The Italians won the game 3–2, Elton Silva scoring both goals for the Hotspurs.
-This match was the first match ever in Victoria Hotspurs FC's 71-year old history against a foreign professional side abroad.
+On 22 August 2019, Victoria Hotspurs played a friendly match against Calcio Catania at the Stadio Torre Del Grifo.
+The Italians won the game 3–2, with Elton Silva scoring both goals for the Hotspurs.